violazhong/llm-hallucination-an-internal-tug-of-war/index.md

 ## Part 2: The Investigation - Locating the Causal Mechanism

-I used a mechanistic interpretability technique: activation patching, a form of causal analysis where you replace activations from one model run with another to see which model components are sufficient to restore a behavior.
+I used a mechanistic interpretability technique: activation patching, a form of causal analysis where you replace activations from one model run with another to see which model components are **sufficient** to restore a behavior.
 I ran two opposing patching experiments on the user's epistemic status (certain vs uncertain).
 Given the behavioral asymmetry, I thought I’d find these two as separate circuits:
-- A “denoising” run: find the components sufficient to restore certainty
+- A **denoising** run: find the components **sufficient** to restore certainty
-- A “noising” run: find the components necessary to induce uncertainty
+- A **noising** run: find the components **necessary** to induce uncertainty

 ![Figure 2 & 3: Side-by-side heatmaps from Experiment 2A and 2B, showing the shared locus in layers 20-39.](assets/llama_exp2.png)